 Contributors

-ADHD-200 Preprocessed: Pierre Bellec</a>3,4, Carlton Chu, R. Cameron Craddock</a>1,2, the ADHD-200 consortium.
+ADHD-200 Preprocessed: Pierre Bellec</a>3,4, Carlton Chu, R. Cameron Craddock</a>1,2,

 Beijing Enhanced DTI Preprocessed: András Jakab10,11, Yufeng Zang12, the International Neuroimaging Data-sharing Initiative (INDI).